Pilgrimage of Faith

 - Social and Pastoral Programs: Rachel's Vineyard and Grief to Grace, as well as other pastoral programs are assisted by the Appeal.

-- Catholic Schools (six elementary, one secondary) will benefit from a moderate subsidy given to the superintendent’s office.
+- Catholic Schools (six elementary, one secondary) benefit from a moderate subsidy given to the superintendent’s office.
 This will not reduce the parish subsidy, which about half of our parishes pay monthly towards the operation of our schools It will, however, assist those schools which are struggling to balance their operating budget, and allow other schools to pay a more just wage or put aside some funds for emergencies.

 - Clergy Pension Supplement: Until the pension fund becomes fully funded, clergy pensions are supplemented to ensure dignified and secure support for the needs of retired clergy.